ObenaufLab/CaTCH/README.md

                                                     <--- read direction
 ```

-In this design the sample tag is included in read1 of the mate pair, and the samples can be demultiplexed by the counting script, if a sample tag table is provided (see input section above).
+In this design the sample tag is included in read1 of the mate pair, and the samples will be demultiplexed by the counting script, according to the sample tag table provided (see Input section above).
 The sample tags are expected to be found at a fixed interval from where the barcode is located.
+*As the tags table is shared among all the BAMs being processed, the same sample tag should not be recycled across BAM files.
+If sample tags are recycled, process those BAM files in separate iterations of Step 1, using a separate sample tag table for each iteration.*

 ```
 P7adapter_SampleTag_template_BARCODE_GenotypeTag_P5adapter
                                              <--- read direction
 ```

-In this design the sample tag is unlikely to be included in read1 containing the barcode, and therefore must be demultiplexed IN ADVANCE by other means, not provided here.
+In this design the sample tag is unlikely to be included in read1 containing the barcode, and therefore only one sample is allowed per BAM file.

-The genotype tag is not used in either case in the current implementation, except as spacer between the barcode and the sample tag in the first design.

 Two versions of the barcode-matching pattern are programmed in, one more stringent than the other: